-#2 Updated by Marilyn Weber about 1 month ago
+#2 Updated by Marilyn Weber 7 months ago

 Thanks, Boone!
 She replies "So if this is the case, I would have to start an entire site from scratch if I were to delete my current domain and reuse the same URL?
 Is there a way to retain my progress/what’s already done on my current site and transfer it to the new site that I create with the correct template?"

-#3 Updated by Boone Gorges about 1 month ago
+#3 Updated by Boone Gorges 7 months ago

 It's possible to export content from the existing site and import into the new one, but this import/export process will only contain posts and pages, not plugin settings or other site configuration.
 It doesn't hurt to try the process - create a new site (using the correct template), then export from the existing site and import to the new site (https://help.commons.gc.cuny.edu/importing-and-exporting-site-content/).
 The user may find that the end result is workable; if so, and if the user would like to repeat the process but with the same URL, then we can move forward with deletion.